rybinaanya/nissle_assembly/README.md

 ```

 BLASTN results demonstrated that  all those regions varying by length from 1000 to 10000 bp shared 100% similarity with *E. coli* str.
 Nissle 1917 (GenBank assembly accession GCA_003546975).

+### Conclusion

+Sample *Nissle Big*  is a metagenome that consists of bacteria from the species *E. coli* (including *E. coli* str.
+Nissle 1917) and the species *Bacillus cereus*.

+From the sample *Nissle Small* we obtained  4,977,707 bp draft assembly which is 4,977,707 bp long and consists of 66 contigs with N50 value of 205,763.
+At 50.53 %, the GC content is similar to that of the *E. coli* Nissle 1917 genomes availabe at NCBI.
+PGAP annotation pipeline revealed 4,773 genes, among them 4,559 are protein-coding, three complete rRNAs (2 5S and 1 23S), 4 partial rRNAs (all 16S) and 58 tRNAs.
+Comparing NS sample and its assembly with the *E. coli* genomes demonstrated that the draft assembly covered the complete genome of *E. coli* str.
+Nissle 1917 (GenBank assembly accession: GCA_003546975.1) by 98% and more resembled *E. coli* str.
+Nissle 1917 genomes than *E. coli* str.
+K-12 substr.
+MG1655.
+These results suggest that studied small colonies are indeed belong to *E. coli*  str.
+Nissle 1917.